periode/thesis/notes.md

 - marino: *"Much of this preliminary work on code has tried to determine what constitutes this unique semiotic system, work that prepares the discussion of code analysis, but CCS needs techniques for developing particular coding structures."*

-- art works to shape our basic sense of what is and what matters *in all of life* (heidegger)
+**problematiques importantes**: dispositifs et mediations

+## concepts / frames

+- the dynamic (living in space/time, calculated in real-time, reacting to external input)
+- a rhetoric of structs
+- non-linearity of reading/execution (back and forth between source and compiled result)

 ## structure

+*acknowledgment of socio-cultural context within which code poetry emerges, then formal examination of language through which these are written, and circling back towards what these formal uses have to contribute about the purpose/meaning of writing source code poetry (communities, hackers, exploitative economic systems, etc.), and allow for a new perspective on contemporary literature.*

 - recap of existing work on why code is an object of study
 - extending that range of study (what has been explored so far are *themes*, *distribution*, *communities* (at least CPB, Bouchardon)):
-- - **(1)** stylistically, at the micro-level (style), (developing theoretical tools, frames of analysis, close readings, new reading postures -readers as compilers and interpreters)
+- - **(1)** stylistically, at the micro-level (style), (developing theoretical tools, frames of analysis, close readings, new reading postures -e.g. readers as compilers and interpreters)
 - - **(2)** empirically, at the macro-level (genre), (other domains, such as style guides, comments, new corpuses that have been released since the previous studies (source code poetry, etc.))
-- - **(3)** linguistically (analysis and design of programming languages) (parts 1 and 2 will have to solidly argue as to why one should care about languages/materiality)
+- - **(3)** linguistically (analysis and design of programming languages) (parts 1 and 2 will have to solidly argue as to why one should care about languages/materiality -classes and structs are the new materiality??)
 - and then some of the poems/languages i write also

 *art is a breach in the system*